|For years I ran a Ferris 120 amp alternator and it did pretty well. When it failed, I put it into storage and

 |This dinghy is one of the very oldest and original Dyer Midgets ever built.
 Unlike the later models with

-around for a sheer bumper.
+a sheer bumper.

 |While the short, light oars in the picture below worked great in tight areas and were easy to use, after